-The Attributes pane provides a list of attributes that will be passed into the application.
+The Attributes pane provides a list of attributes that are passed into the application.

-Within your Okta Tenant you will need to define one or more groups representing the sections of your application being protected.
-See the policy guide for information on defining fine grained application policy.
-In addition you may define additional attribute field values required by your application but outside those provided by default.
+You must define one or more groups representing the sections of your application being protected in your Okta tenant.
+See the Manage access control application policy guide for information on defining fine-grained access policy.
+You can also define additional attribute field values required by your application.
+However, they must be outside the values provided by default.

 To define groups within your Okta tenant:

-- Login to your Okta tenant as administrator.
+- Sign in to your Okta tenant as an administrator.

-- Click the name of the newly added group and use the various menu items to add, and otherwise manage group membership.
+- Click the name of the newly added group and use the various menu items to add members and manage group membership.

-User and group management is outside the scope of this document.
-See Users, Groups, and Profiles for details of user and group management.
+See Users, Groups, and Profiles for more information on user and group management.

-With a tested Access Gateway Application in place, the next step is that application with a protected resource.
+With a tested Access Gateway application in place, the next step is to associate the application with a protected resource.